-Here is the route of the Trans-Canada Highway from east to west:
+Here is the route of the Trans Canada Highway from east to west:

 You enter Alberta on the Trans-Canada highway from Saskatchewan.
 The first 300 kilometres runs through grasslands (just north of the Cypress Hills parklands), and passes through the city of Medicine Hat.
-On the south side you can see the famous Brooks Aqueduct, built in the early 1900s, the largest concrete structure in the world at that time, and on then north side is Dinosaur Provincial Park and the city of Drumheller, home of the world-renowned Royal Tyrell Museum.
+On the south side you can see the famous BrooksAqueduct, built in the early 1900s, the largest concrete structure in the world at that time.
+Then you pass the Blackfoot Crossing Museum at Gleichen, and on then north side is Dinosaur Provincial Park and the city of Drumheller, home of the world-renowned Royal Tyrell Museum.

 The Yellowhead Highway enters the province of Alberta at Lloydminster (noted not only for its oil industry, but as the only city in Saskatchewan that is taxed as if in the province of Alberta).
 The highway meanders through the gentle and lush farm lands of eastern Alberta.
-About 150 kilometres from the border, you pass through Vegreville, the heart of the Ukranian community in Alberta.
+About 150 kilometres from the border, you pass through Vegreville, the heart of the Ukrainian community in Alberta.
 You then pass through Elk Island National Park, with a herd of wood bison before arriving in Edmonton.